Oznium.com Call us toll free.

 Same way you'd hook them up to anything else...
 Just hook them to a 12 volt power source.

-Could these be used as a second set of head lights? - by taylor (texas)
+Could these be used as a second set of head lights? - by Taylor (texas)

 Yes, but they aren't going to light up the road very much.